Shireenaliza/Shireenaliza/README.md

 🚀 2nd year CS student specializing in AI & ML, with an interest in space exploration.
 Seeking to apply advanced AI/ML expertise to contribute to astrophysics research.
-Committed to continuous learning and eager to collaborate with fellow professionals on cutting-edge projects.
-Let's connect and explore opportunities for mutual growth!

  🌱 I’m currently learning Tensorflow && OpenCV